Would you ever start baking a cake without knowing the full list of ingredients? Or without an idea of what the finished cake should look like?

 We know what we’d choose.

-3. What is scope baseline in project management?
+What is a scope baseline in project management?

 The scope baseline is similar to the initial scope, but it tends to be more detailed and is often presented in a different format.